Changes in Your Situation During the Year

 You must inform us as soon as possible if your family income changes during the year, as such a change may affect the amount of advance payments you are entitled to receive.

-The tax credit is reduced by 3% of the portion of family income that is over $59,385 (amount for 2020, indexed annually).
+The tax credit is reduced by 3% of the portion of your family income that is over $59,385 (amount for 2020, indexed annually).

 As soon as a change is made to the conditions in your lease (for example, a service is added or withdrawn, or the rent changes), you must file a new application for advance payments and enclose the notice of modification of your lease specifying the change.
 In the application form, you must enter the period during which the new conditions apply (start date and end date).